Select a presenter to see their bio below:

 Responsibility, hard work and passion are words that clearly describe Antonio.
 Born to work and excel in the hotel business, he is one of the most well known, proactive and influential hoteliers in Honduras.
 As the general director of the Mayan Princess Beach & Dive Resort in West Bay, Roatan, located on one of the best beaches in the Caribbean, Antonio has overseen it rise from under construction to being a PADI 5 Start Dive Resort.

-Betty Orr is Vice President & Director of Insurance for DAN Services.
-She came to Divers Alert Network in 1991 as a customer services representative in the Membership Department and transferred into the Insurance Department in 1999.
+Betty Orr is an Industry Consultant having recently left Divers Alert Network after 23 years of service.
 Prior to coming to DAN, she worked with the Florida Department of Regulation as an agent and Sinclair Community College in Dayton, Ohio as an Associate Professor of Biology.
-Betty has Bachelor's and Master's degrees in Biology and has authored and contributed to many books and magazine articles in both scuba diving and biology.
+Betty has Bachelor's and Master's degrees in Biology and has authored and contributed to many books and magazine articles in scuba diving, biology and general interest.
+She is an inaugural year member of The Women Divers Hall of Fame.

 Bob has been diving since 1997 and has traveled extensively in the Caribbean and ventured to places including: Palau, Truk and the Philippines for diving.
 Over the year Bob has been to Curacao 10 times and has dove both the East and West Ends of Curacao over the years.
 Bob lives in the Chicago area, works for IBM and has a MS from Western Il University.
 Bob is a certified PADI and NAUI DM.